DS4PS/course_website/schedule.md

 [ Unit 2: Aug 23-29 ]{@date}

 By the end of this unit, you will be able to:
+* Understand and change vector data types.
 * Use functions in R.
-* Use data types properly.

 #### Key Concepts